-- Stavanger municipality will offer coronavirus vaccine to its city’s residents.
+- Stavanger municipality is offering coronavirus vaccine to its city’s residents, free of charge.

 - You do not need to contact the municipality or your GP (fastlege) to register or to get onto the waiting list.